ethersphere/SWIPs/SWIPs/swip-overlay-address.md

 ## Specification

-### Base Hash

-Swarm uses `KECCAK256` as its `Base Hash` algorithm. `KECCAK256` has a digest size of 32 bytes.

 ### Swarm Overlay Address

-Swarm addresses all content and all nodes using algorithms designed around its `Base Hash`.
+Swarm addresses all content\[1\] and all nodes using the `Base Hash` directly, or algorithms employing multiple `Base Hash` operations.

 A node address is called its `Swarm Overlay Address`.
 It is derived from the `ECDSA Public Key` of the Ethereum account used to operate the node.